 To join our swim team, you must first become a member of the Ulmstead Swim Club, or be eligible for the Non-Resident Teen Membership.
 Our pool is privately owned and operated by Ulmstead Swim Club.
 We require that all swim team members (with the exception of the Swim Team Only High School option) are active swim club members.
 For pool membership, please visit the Swim Club website or email them at [email protected].
 After you are a member of the pool (or if you are ready to buy the Non-Resident Teen Membership), fill out the registration form and pay the necessary fees.

 What are the registration options?

 Standard registration is open for all active members of the Ulmstead Swim Club, and costs $135 per swimmer for the first two swimmers, and $120 for each swimmer thereafter.
 We also offer a high-school-swim-team-only option for high schoolers.
-This registration category costs $200 and does not convey any rights to use the Ulmstead Swim Club except during official Swim Team practices, events, and meets.
+This registration category costs an additional $100 and does NOT convey any rights to use the Ulmstead Swim Club except during official Swim Team practices, events, and meets.